 Reducing the City of Hobart's energy use

-We also reduced greenhouse gas emissions by 75% from 2000 to 2010.
+We also reduced greenhouse gas emissions by 68% from 2000 to 2020.
 Most of this reduction was through actions taken at McRobies Gully Waste Management Centre to reduce landfill gas emissions.
-We are targeting a further reduction in remaining greenhouse gas emissions by 17% from the 2010 levels by 2020.

-For more information on our emissions, energy use and recent reduction activities see the Greenhouse Gas Emissions and Energy Use Report 2017-2018(PDF, 825KB).
+For more information on our emissions, energy use and recent reduction activities see the Greenhouse Gas Emissions and Energy Use Annual Report 2019-20(PDF, 2MB).

 We conduct regular reviews of environmental issues across all of our activities and have an environmental management system that is third-party certified under ISO 14001.